JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 > - `CONNECTS TO`
 > - `ASSIGNED TO`
 >
-> The following queries will return the same result:
+> The following queries return the same result:
 >
 > ```j1ql
 > FIND User THAT CONTRIBUTES TO CodeRepo
 > FIND User THAT CONTRIBUTES CodeRepo
 > ```

-**REMINDER** J1QL keywords are not case sensitive.
+**REMINDER** J1QL keywords are not case-sensitive.

 ## String Comparisons